edvanburen/twosigma/README.md

 ## Introduction

-<code>twosigma</code> is an R package for differential expression (DE) analysis and gene set testing (GST) in single-cell RNA-seq (scRNA-seq) data.
+<code>twosigma</code> is an R package for differential expression (DE) analysis and DE-based gene set testing (GST) in single-cell RNA-seq (scRNA-seq) data.
 At the gene-level, DE can be assessed by fitting our proposed TWO-component SInGle cell Model-based Association method (TWO-SIGMA).
 The first component models the drop-out probability with a mixed effects logistic regression, and the second component models the (conditional) mean read count with a mixed-effects log-linear negative binomial regression.
 Our approach thus allows for both excess zero counts and overdispersed counts while also accommodating dependency in both drop-out probability and mean mRNA abundance.
 TWO-SIGMA is especially useful in its flexibility to analyze DE beyond a two-group comparison while simultaneously controlling for additional subject-level or cell-level covariates including batch effects.
 At the set-level, the package can perform competitive DE-based gene set testing using our proposed TWO-SIGMA-G method.
 Users can specify the number of cores to be used for parallelization in all functions using the ncores argument.

 ## Installation
 We recommend installing from GitHub or CRAN for the latest version (1.0.2) of the package, which is built for any version of R >= 3.6.3 (including R >= 4.0):